 The motherboard comes with a 305 * 244 mm size and the processor size is 37.5 *37.5 mm.
 The processor position is on the motherboard and the motherboard position is inside the CPU case.

-The motherboard can transfer the signals from one component to another and the processor CPU can perform operations on these signals.
+The motherboard can transfer the signals from one component to another and the processor (CPU) can perform operations on these signals.
 Both are compulsory components of a computer.
-However, the performance of a system mainly depends on the processor.

 Along with the processor, all the other components are also necessary and their speed also matters.
 And both the CPU and the motherboard depend on all other components like SSD, RAM, high-speed cables, etc, to perform well.